dark-wizz/sem7/osp/unit 5.md

 - [ ] Make use of transformation functions to display the following from the list L, in the range(1, 11).
 	- Square of the values.
 	- Values divisible by 3.
+---
+- [ ] which of the following function calls are correct for the function header.
+- [ ] defined map and lambda functions to display the following from the list l in the range 1, 11 squares of the values cubes of the values

 ### Part C
 - [ ] Construct a class named Account that contains: